-- 2.1 AMHPs exercise functions under the Mental Health Act 1983.
-Those functions relate to decisions made about individuals with mental health problems, including the decision to apply for compulsory admission to hospital. - 2.2 Social workers, mental health and learning disabilities nurses, occupational therapists and practitioner psychologists, registered with their respective regulator, can train to become AMHPs. - 2.3 Successful completion of an approved programme only makes a person eligible for appointment as an AMHP.
-Only those who have been appointed as an AMHP by a Local Services Authority (LSSA) can perform the functions of an AMHP. - 2.4 An LSSA may only approve someone to act as an AMHP if the person: - meets one of the 'professional requirements' in other words, is registered in one of the professions mentioned above in paragraph 2.2; - meets the key competencies set out in Schedule 2 to the Mental Health (Approved Mental Health Professionals)(Approval)(England) Regulations 2008; and - has previously been approved as an AMHP or has completed an AMHP training programme in the last 5 years.
+- 2.1 AMHPs exercise functions under the Mental Health Act 1983 (amended by the Mental Health Act 2007).
+Those functions relate to decisions made about individuals with mental health disorders, including the decision to apply for compulsory admission to hospital. - 2.2 Social workers, mental health and learning disabilities nurses, occupational therapists and practitioners psychologists, registered with their respective regulator, can train to become AMHPs. - 2.3 The link between successfully completing AMHP programmes and performing the functions of an AMHP is not absolute.
+This is because individuals have to complete the programme and then be approved by a Local Services Authority (LSSA), before they can act as an AMHP. - 2.4 An LSSA may only approve someone to act as an AMHP if the person: - meets one of the 'professional requirements' in other words, is registered in one of the professions mentioned above in paragraph 2.2; - meets the key competencies set out in Schedule 2 to the Mental Health (Approved Mental Health Professionals)(Approval)(England) Regulations 2008; and - has previously been approved as an AMHP or has completed an AMHP training programme in the last 5 years.